Protecting the Confidentiality of Your Protected Health Information

 • Workers’ compensation: We may disclose your PHI as authorized by and to the extent necessary to comply with the Worker’s Compensation Act or other similar programs that provide benefits for work-related injuries or illness without regard to fault.

-• Department of Health and Human Services: We must disclose your PHI to the Secretary of the US Department of Health and Human Services to investigate or determine the Plan’s compliance with the privacy laws.
+• Department of Health and Human Services: We must disclose your PHI to the Secretary of the US Department of Health and Human Services to investigate or determine our compliance with applicable law.

 We must disclose your PHI to you upon request.
 You have the following rights: